Order Fixing November 30, 2019 as the Day on which Certain Provisions of that Act Come into Force: SI/2019-88

-Order Fixing December 1, 2012 as the Day on which Sections 526 to 528 of the Act Come into Force
+Order Fixing November 30, 2019 as the Day on which Certain Provisions of that Act Come into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to section 530 of the Jobs, Growth and Long-term Prosperity Act, chapter 19 of the Statutes of Canada, 2012, fixes December 1, 2012 as the day on which sections 526 to 528 of that Act come into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to subsections 41(1) and (3) of An Act to amend the Corrections and Conditional Release Act and another Act, chapter 27 of the Statutes of Canada, 2019, fixes November 30, 2019 as the day on which sections 3, 7, 10, 11, 14 and 28 to 30 and subsections 31(1) and (2) of that Act come into force.

 (This note is not part of the Order.)